abought/imputationserver/docs/getting-started.md

 ### AES 256 encryption

 All Imputation Server results are returned as an encrypted `.zip` file by default.
-This option enables stronger AES 256 encryption instead of the default encryption method.
-Please note that AES encryption does not work with standard unzip programs.
-We recommend [7-zip](https://www.7-zip.org/download.html) instead.
+If you select this option, we will use stronger AES 256 encryption instead of the default encryption method.
+However, note that AES encryption does not work with standard unzip programs.
+If this option is selected, we recommend using [7-zip](https://www.7-zip.org/download.html) to open your results.

 ## Start your imputation job